azurite-bedrock/Universal-Language-Pack/README.md

 2. **Help Translate:** Join us on Crowdin to contribute translations.
 3. **Join the Community:** Come hang out or ask questions on [Discord](https://discord.gg/rPNcYYNN6p).

-Here’s a cleaner, clearer rewrite of your **Setup Guide**, with better formatting, consistent tone, and added context where needed:

 ## Setup Guide
 To build and run the Universal Language Pack, follow these steps: